edmundask/FlamingGrowl/README.markdown

 * **$text** - a short description of the notification.

-* **$options** - by default FlamingGrawl will use settings from the config file and the array specified when registering an application, but you can also set notification related options here.
+* **$options** - by default FlamingGrowl will use settings from the config file and the array specified when registering an application, but you can also set notification related options here.

 ### Example